HosseinGh82/Calculator_Java_Swing/README.md

 - Pressing the equals (=) button computes the result of the operation.

 4. **Viewing Results**: The result of the calculation is displayed in the text field.

-## 🧪 Example
-Addition:
-1. Enter the first number.
-2. Press the addition button (+).
-3. Enter the second number.
-4. Press the equals button (=) to see the result.

 ## 📦 Dependencies